DoorDash Inc. (DASH) Beta Value: Understanding the Market Risk

 Conclusion

 In summary, DoorDash Inc. (DASH) has had a better performance as of late.
-Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.